jatufin/multicave/README.md

 * Change password.
 * Play games other users have published
 * Create a new game, and edit it.
-* Publish the came user user has created.
+* Publish the game she has created.
 * Read message board.
-* Write messages to the messge board.
+* Write messages to the message board.

 ### Administrator
 Administrator is a normal user, who has been granted administrative privileges in addition to normal user right.
 Administrator can manage user accounts and all the games in the database.

 Operations an administrator can do:
-* Delete an user
+* Delete an user.
-  * All games user is an owner will be deleted
+  * All games user is an owner will be deleted.
-  * All user's game states will be deleted
+  * All user's game states will be deleted.
-* Prevent user to log in (freeze account)
+* Prevent user to log in. (freeze an account)
-* Change user's password
+* Change user's password.
-* Add administrator rights to an user
+* Add administrator rights to an user.
-* Remove administrator from an user
+* Remove administrator from an user.
-* Delete any game
+* Delete any game, published or not.
-* Edit all games
+* Edit all games.
-* Change owner of a game
+* Change the owner of a game.
-* Delete messages from the message board
+* Delete messages from the message board.

-Administrators can edit and delete all games, both published and unpublished.

 ## Games
-Games are text based, where users can move between rooms, and do simple things.
-The idea is to be more like "choose your adventure" type book, than to have complex game logic.
+Games are classical text adventures, where users can move between rooms, and do simple things.
+The idea is to be more like "choose your own adventure" type book, than to have complex game logic.

-To get an idea, here is an example session with text user interface
+To get an idea, here is an example session with a textual user interface
 ```
 * Outside the dungeon *